 Charter’s broadband expansion

-As shown in the above chart, and as of the end of 2015, Comcast’s (CMCSA) Internet customer base was the largest in the United States.
-Following Charter’s customer base, the third-largest Internet customer base was AT&T’s (T).
-Verizon (VZ) had the fourth-largest Internet subscriber base.
+As you can see in the above graph, as of the end of 2Q16, Comcast’s (CMCSA) Internet subscriber base was the largest in the United States, with 23.9 million broadband subscribers.
+Charter was second with 20.6 million broadband subscribers.
+After Charter, the third-largest Internet customer base belonged to AT&T (T) with 14.1 million broadband subscribers.
+Verizon Communications (VZ) had the fourth-largest Internet subscriber base with 7.0 million broadband subscribers.